Back to blog

 Separate history into active operational data, customer-service history, reporting archive, and do-not-migrate data.
 Then decide how each group appears in WooCommerce.
 Imported orders may be read-only history, operational orders, or reporting-only records.
 Imported customers may need password reset flows, consent field review, CRM matching, or duplicate account cleanup.

 CRM-heavy stores should also reconcile external IDs and ownership rules.
-If customer lifecycle, service cases, sales follow-up, or account history is more important than basic WooCommerce user records, use the custom CRM development cost guide to evaluate whether CRM customization or custom workflow logic is part of the migration scope.
+If customer lifecycle, service cases, sales follow-up, or account history is more important than basic WooCommerce user records, use the custom CRM development cost guide and custom CRM development services scope to evaluate whether CRM customization or custom workflow logic is part of the migration.

 Reconcile ERP, CRM, Inventory, And Marketplace Integrations